ianfnelson/blog.iannelson.uk/content/posts/2008-07-29-database-design-still-important-in-these-orm-obsessed-days.md

 Trusting NHibernate as I do, and not generally being the kind of coder who assumes that the technology is to blame, I then spent literally hours digging through my amended code, trying to figure out what nonsense I could be trying to pull that was confusing NHibernate so, but found nothing.

-Too late in the day, I dusted down Occam&#8217;s trusty razor, and realised that whilst the main Customers table was correctly enforcing primary keys, I hadn&#8217;t checked the various child tables.
+Too late in the day, I dusted down Occam’s trusty razor, and realised that whilst the main Customers table was correctly enforcing primary keys, I hadn’t checked the various child tables.
 Lo and behold, less than a minute later I found the following reference data in an innocuous looking table of referrers:<figure class="kg-card kg-image-card">

 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/pkviolation.png" class="kg-image" alt loading="lazy" /> </figure>

 Removing the duplicated entry for &#8220;Other&#8221;, which was incorrectly using the same ID as &#8220;Website&#8221;, solved my problems instantly.
-And needless to say, I&#8217;ve made a note to go add a primary key to that table at the earliest opportunity.
+And needless to say, I’ve made a note to go add a primary key to that table at the earliest opportunity.

 The moral of this cautionary tale &#8211; using an ORM makes your life as an application developer easier, makes it faster to develop a DAL, and (to a large extent) decouples your application from your choice of database.
-What it doesn&#8217;t do is allow you to forget the tenets of good database design, in fact as Tobin points out it actually serves to encourage them.
+What it doesn’t do is allow you to forget the tenets of good database design, in fact as Tobin points out it actually serves to encourage them.

  [1]: http://www.tobinharris.com/2008/7/28/is-or-m-is-encouraging-db-normalization